 The CleanGrow sensor was recently shortlisted in the Food & Drug category of the Emerging Technologies Competition 2017.
 This competition is the Royal Society of Chemistry’s annual innovation initiative, turning promising ideas into commercial reality.
 Now in its fifth year, the competition brings cutting edge science to the real world for the benefit of society.

-Shortlisted entrants will pitch their ideas to a panel of experts at the Chemistry Means Business event in mid June.
+Shortlisted entrants pitched their ideas to a panel of experts at the Chemistry Means Business event in mid June 2017.
 This event is the Royal Society of Chemistry’s annual flagship event for industry, bringing together start-ups, small and medium enterprises, multinational organizations, and academic entrepreneurs from across the UK and Europe.

 Development of auto calibrating and auto sampling ion-sensor